makrai/notes/tang18-self-attention-nmt-atchits.md

   * GRUs (Cho+ 2014) and LSTMs (Hochreiter and Schmidhuber, 1997), address the difficulty of training recurrent networks with long-range deps
 * Gehring+ (2017) introduce a neural architecture where
-  * both the encoder and decoder are based on CNNs, and report
+  * both the encoder and decoder are based on CNNs
-  * better BLEU scores than RNN-based NMT models.
-Moreover, the
+  * better BLEU scores than RNN-based NMT models
   * computation over all tokens can be fully parallelized during training, which
 * Vaswani+ (2017) propose Transformer models, which are
   * built entirely with attention layers, without convolution or recurrence